rootCircle/Zoom-AutoRecorder/README.md

 ### Workaround for Nuitka Build
 After building the binary, copy the 'ttkthemes' folder from the site-packages folder (in the lib directory) to your standard Python installation location to remove import issues.
-- To run the binary, open a terminal in the /app_build/main.dist directory, then type and run main.exe or ./main, depending on your OS.
+- To run the binary, open a terminal in the <Project-location>/app_build/main.dist directory, then type and run main.exe or ./main, depending on your OS.

 - Running may cause an error after the app window is closed.
-(Any suggestions/workarounds on this are welcome.)
+(Any suggestions/workarounds for this are welcome.)
      ```
      ............/zoomRecorder/app_build/main.dist/tkinter/__init__.py", line 4025, in __del__
      TypeError: catching classes that do not inherit from BaseException is not allowed
      )
      ```
-- Novice users are warned against using the Nuitka build because of its comparatively more complex installation than pyinstaller and increased build size and present bugs in compiling the script on it.
-(Nuitka builds are faster performance-wise, btw)
+- Novice users are warned against using the Nuitka build because of its comparatively more complex installation than pyinstaller, increased build size, and present bugs in compiling the script on it.
+(Nuitka builds are faster performance-wise, btw.)

 ### ⚠ Warning
 - Since the app is in the early development phase, it might be possible that it may not work at all.
 Feel free to report any bugs if they exist.
-- The UI for loading the Service screen is a bit messy on starting the service, which may be resolved in later updates.
+- The UI for the loadService screen is a bit messy on starting the service, which may be resolved in later updates.

 ### Roadmap
 1. Check if the rejoin feature works.